solana-foundation/developer-content/content/guides/dapps/cash-app.md

 );
 ```

-This funciton uses React's useCallback hook to create a memoized callback
+This function uses React's useCallback hook to create a memoized callback
 function that handles the process of depositing funds within the connected
 solana program.
 It accepts a `Program` parameter which is an Anchor program
 interface for the `CashApp` dApp.

 Since the `namespace` is generally used as follows:
-`program.<namespace>.<program-specifc-method>`, in the above code, we are
+`program.<namespace>.<program-specific-method>`, in the above code, we are
 creating an `instruction` to `depositFunds` with the specified `accounts`.

 Then this instruction can be added to a `Transaction` and signed with the